aceline0/ECS-171---Group-Project/README.md

 ## Preprocessing
 * **Data Scaling**\
  We can find out if frauds are more likely to happen at a spesific time of the day.\

+* **Train Set, Test Set**\
+Specifically, we will use 'SMOTE' (from online resources, ‘SMOTE’ may achieve higher recall).
+Recall is a good performance metric with our model since we want to detect as many fraud cases as possible to protect people's properties.
+It is awful if our model identifies a fraud case as a non-fraud case, and then people will lose money and they may need to contact the bank for further actions. \
+Notice that we will oversample the train set after train test split because we want to test the model on UNSEEN test data.

 ### Logistic regression
 The stark difference in error can be explained by the imbalanced nature of the input data, i.e., it contains way more non-fraudulent transactions than fraudulent ones.\